 The name of the zone, which must have previously been configured using zonecfg(8).
 The initial value for the name is specified using –z option on the command line.
 If the name is changed, the current zone properties are applied to the newly named zone.
 In this way an existing template can be cloned for subsequent editing.
 However, to avoid conflicts, the initial label value is not copied to the new zone configuration.
 The specified name must correspond to an existing zone without a trusted networking configuration.

-Although multiple zones can share a single sensitivity label, at most one zone for each label can have its primary property set to yes .
-This indicates that the zone should be selected as the target of any operation that specifies only a label instead of a zone name, such as choosing the label of a desktop workspace, sharing an IP address, or relabeling a file.
+Although multiple zones can share a single sensitivity label, at most one zone for each label can have its primary property set to yes.
+This indicates that the zone should be selected as the target of any operation that specifies only a label instead of a zone name, such as sharing an IP address or relabeling a file.

 Specifies whether the zone responds to ping requests from hosts whose labels don't match the zone's label.
 The default is no.